RSE-Sheffield/RSE-Sheffield.github.io/pages/training/programming/index.md

 No matter what programming language you use, we always recommend using version control systems such as [Git](https://git-scm.com/) in your project.

-With version, control, all changes made to your code are progressively tracked.
+With version control, all changes made to your code are progressively tracked.
 This means you can always change or delete code with the confidence that you can always revert the changes if necessary.
 It becomes absolutely essential when collaboratively working on the same code.
 Additionally, any text file works well with version control systems e.g. latex documents.

 With Git, a folder/directory is converted into a `repository` that can track changes of all of its contained files and subdirectories.
 The repository can then be uploaded and synchronized with on-line services such as [Github](github.com), backing up your work and enabling you to access it from anywhere in the world.
+See our [remote working with github](/blog/2020-03-29-git-github-remote/) guide for more details.

 Needing to get help on a particular piece of your code?
-It's easy to share your on-line repository's access with helpers e.g. [Code Clinic](https://rse.shef.ac.uk/support/code-clinic/).
+It's easy to share your on-line repository's access with helpers e.g. [Code Clinic](/support/code-clinic/).

 ### Getting and installing Git